ltebean/IAPDemo/README.md

 After register all the iap product in itunesconnect, insert the corresponding record into this table, when the client enters the purchase page, it will fetch all the enabled product in this table and then display them to the user.

 ## Handle transaction

 We also need a table to store all the transactions
 ```
 id | transaction_id | product_id | user_id | time_created | time_updated
 ```
-* transaction_id: the transaction id, we can get it from the iap receipt
+* transaction_id: the transaction id, we can get it when a purchase finishes
 * product_id: which product
 * user_id: who bought the product